 The following code works in Outlook 2000 and up.
 It saves the attachments from selected messages but does not delete the attachments from the message(s).
-This VBA code is based on the code sample at our Outlook-Tips site: Save and Delete Attachments.
+This VBA code is based on the code sample from my Outlook book: Save and Delete Attachments.
 Use it if you want to save the attachment, add a link to

 How to keep the name of an attachment in a message after using VBA to remove the attachment.

 How to use VBA to create a list of your color categories then merge or restore the list to another account using a second macro.

 This simple macro uses a Task to open a web address in Internet Explorer when a reminder fires.

 I get quite a few complaints from people who say their fonts are tiny (or huge) or the font used for the reply shrinks yet Microsoft Outlook shows they are using a normal size font (such as 10 or 12 pt).
 I'll show you how to fix it.
 I also have a macro that will set the zoom level for you.

 How to insert or change an Outlook signature using a VBA macro.

 Use an Excel macro to create appointments in subcalendars in Outlook.
 To use, type the appointment data, including the calendar name, into the spreadsheet then run the macro.
 The macro creates appointments in the correct calendar folder.